saadkhan29/lesson-w08d04-react-router/03-dentist-exercise-1.md

 `react-router-dom`, install the package, and save the name of our package to our file that keeps track of all the packages for our project.

-If you don't use the `--save` flag then `npm install` will still find the package and download it.
-It just won't save the package to your `package.json` file, which allows you to easily install all of your saved dependencies if you later move to another machine.

 # Create Custom Homepage

 Let's start the app again.
 Enter the command `npm start` in your terminal.